 Enjoy your cooperative crafting!
 We’ve walked through a few different methods of how we can connect with other Minecraft players to set up private servers.
 While each has their pros and cons, check in with your friends and parents/guardians to see which one would make the most sense for you.
 Happy crafting, and we’ll see you next time.

-To dive into more Minecraft creating and join our live online class for kids, Minecraft Modding Quest (Grades 2-4), Minecraft Code to Mod (Grades 4-7), and our Minecraft Camps - all led by an expert and designed by professionals from Google, MIT, and Stanford!
-There's no risk in trying with our free Minecraft class intro session.
+To dive into more Minecraft creating and join our award-winning live online classes for kids, Minecraft Redstone Engineering (Grades 2-5), Minecraft Modding Quest (Grades 2-5), Minecraft Code to Mod (Grades 4-8), and our Minecraft Camps - all led by an expert and designed by professionals from Google, MIT, and Stanford!

 Written by Create & Learn instructor Jonah Zimmermann.
 Jonah has focused on creating and teaching computer science, coding, and STEM curricula for elementary and middle school students.
 In his free time, he enjoys video games and a good Dungeons and Dragons session with friends!